how to build the ultimate startup culture.

 Culture is the values, relationships and behaviors that make up a business.
 It can be seen and felt in the trust employees have in each other; the way they interact, operate and communicate; the sense of belonging they have; the motivation teams have to strive towards a vision; the way people are hired; the way decisions are made by leaders.
 It’s the foundation for everything, or as Airbnb co-founder Brian Chesky puts it, “culture is simply a shared way of doing something with passion”.

 For startups, culture is often stereotyped by agility, passion, personality and creativity, with less emphasis on formalities.
 For corporates, culture often morphs into more traditional, hierarchical ways of doing things with less emphasis on the individual.
 But that doesn’t mean that startup culture is better or that all corporates don’t value their employees.
-Each works differently as a result of their size, each has their strengths and weaknesses, and even if startup culture seems more appealing, countless startups get it wrong.
+Each works differently as a result of their size, each has its strengths and weaknesses, and even if startup culture seems more appealing, countless startups get it wrong.
 But what is clear is that culture is important.
 In one study, 71% of respondents said they would take a pay cut if it meant working for a company who shared values with them.
 And a sense of belonging was the top reason why respondents would stay at their company.

 Creating a strong startup culture, however, is much deeper than simply adding a ping-pong table to your workplace or having everyone subscribe to a full-throttle script of entrepreneurship.
 In fact, startups are especially susceptible to missing the culture mark because of the high-pressure environment they often work in.
 But if you get it right, startup culture can be fundamental to attracting and retaining top talent, increasing profitability and productivity, reducing absenteeism and creating a business that has a purpose and an identity.
 So, here are five ways to build the ultimate startup culture.

 1. Define your values